 The University of South Alabama (USA) Libraries have been a Federal Depository since 1968.

-A majority of the maps are found in the map cabinets in the southwest corner of the department near the elevators.
-The small CIA country maps are housed in the vertical file nearby, while the folded maps from the USDA, NPS and USGS are housed on the documents bookshelves.
+A majority of the maps are found in the map cabinets in the southwest corner of the department near the south entrance of the library.
+The small CIA country maps are housed in the vertical file nearby, while the folded maps from the U.S. Forest Service (A 13), U.S. National Park Service (I 29) and U.S. Geological Survey (I 19) are housed on the documents bookshelves.